 Testicular Cancer Causes

 It is not known exactly what causes testicular cancers.
-Unlike many other cancers, testicular cancer does not seem to run in families.
-Certain factors, listed here, increase a man's risk of developing a testicular cancer.
+Certain factors, listed here, appear to increase a man's risk of developing a testicular cancer.
 Many others have been proposed, but are either unproven or discredited.

 Cryptorchidism: The testicles form in the abdomen of the developing fetus.
 While the fetus is still in the womb, the testicles begin their gradual descent to the scrotum.
 Oftentimes, this descent is not complete at birth but occurs during the first year of life.
 Failure of the testicle to appropriately descend into the scrotum is called undescended testicle, or cryptorchidism.

 Scott E Eggener, MD